BlaBlaNet/BlaBlaNet/doc/DerivedTheme1.md

     <?php

-    require_once('view/theme/redbasic/php/style.php');
+    require_once('view/theme/Zafiro/php/style.php');

     echo @file_get_contents('view/theme/mytheme/css/style.css');

 That's it.
-This tells the software to read the PCSS information for the redbasic theme first, and then read our CSS file which will just consist of changes we want to make from our parent theme (redbasic).
+This tells the software to read the PCSS information for the Zafiro theme first, and then read our CSS file which will just consist of changes we want to make from our parent theme (Zafiro).

 Now create the actual CSS file for your theme.
 Put it in view/theme/mytheme/css/style.css (where we just told the software to look for it).
 For our example, we'll just change the body background color so you can see that it works.
 You can use any CSS you'd like.